sigasi/sigasi_insights/tech/generate-vhdl-documentation-sigasi.md

 ## How does it work?

-Sigasi creates a pdf with your project's documentation in multiple steps:
+Sigasi Studio creates a pdf with your project's documentation in multiple steps:

 1. Extract all relevant information (content, comments,...) into an intermediate model
 2. Generate all diagrams